tshadowknight/SRW_Engine_MV_Docs/how_to.md

 The active folder should now contain a copy of all the default config files.
 Any changes you make for your project should be done in the active folder.

+#### Linux
+Modern Linux distros do not support the version of NWJS that ships with RPG Maker MV by default, which causes playtests to not work.
+To circumvent this you can install the latest version of NWJS instead.

+* Close RPG Maker MV
+* Download the latest SDK and normal version of NWJS from https://nwjs.io/
+* Go to the local files for RPG Maker MV(Steam menu > Right click RPG Maker MV > Manage > Browse Local Files)
+* Overwrite the content of nwjs-lnx with the normal NWJS files
+* Overwrite the content of nwjs-lnx-test with the SDK NWJS files
+* Open RPG Maker MV

+**Warning**: If RPG Maker MV updates you will need to repeat this process.

 ### Staying up to date